Call Statistics |

 A disaster declaration is a document signed by county commissioners and filed with your county clerk's office and the State Department of Homeland Security indicating local resources have been or are close to being exhausted in the current emergency and outside resources from local, State, or Federal agencies may be needed to continue dealing with the current emergency.
 This signed document is also the first step in potential FEMA reimbursement for disaster related expenses.

 a.
 Local law enforcement officials may enforce local travel advisories on a case by case basis.

-Copyright 2015 Jennings County, Indiana Government.
+Official Website of Jennings County, Indiana Government.
+Copyright 2016.
 All rights reserved.

 Information included in this site is believed to be accurate, but is not guaranteed.
 Jennings County is not liable for errors or omissions.